 MH-29 Senior Research Engineer – IoT Device Power Modelling & System Integration ICT for Energy Efficiency Programme

-Contract Type : Full Time /Fixed Term 18 months
+Contract Type: Full Time /Fixed Term 18 months

 University College Cork, Tyndall National Institute invites applications for a senior research engineer in the area of IoT (Internet of things) power modelling & system integration.
 We seek talented candidates ideally available to start immediately with strong motivation and experimental attitude which will contribute as an integral member of a dynamic and growing successful research team.
 The role is ideal for experienced post graduates looking for an opportunity to progress a career on a number of EU ‘powering the internet of things’ projects at Tyndall.
-The minimum academic qualification is an honor’s degree (or an equivalent international degree) in electronic engineering, physics, computer science or related relevant discipline and 5 year’s relevant research or industry experience.
+The minimum academic qualification is an honour’s degree (or an equivalent international degree) in electronic engineering, physics, computer science or related relevant discipline and 5 year’s relevant research or industry experience.
 The contract is initially for 18 months with a view to positioning the candidate for future opportunities subject to capabilities shown and future funding opportunities.

-Tyndall National Institute, is Ireland’s largest research centre, specialising in defined areas of Information and Communications Technology (ICT).
+Tyndall National Institute is Ireland’s largest research centre, specialising in defined areas of Information and Communications Technology (ICT).
 Within Tyndall, the ICT for energy efficiency team is developing solutions for powering the internet of things encompassing energy harvesting, storage, micro power management and system integration for IoT applications.

 The senior researcher will support a number of research programs that Tyndall has underway and will be funded by same.
-This is a broad role that requires the candidate to research, model, design, implement and deploy sensor networks/IoT devices across a broad range of applications.
+This is a hands on, broad role that requires the candidate to research, model, design, implement and deploy sensor networks/IoT devices across a broad range of applications.

 The nature of the work will depend on project needs at a given point of time but will comprise some combination of the following: